 The Pauline S. Schneegas Wildlife Foundation (PSSWF) is located in rural Garfield County near the town of Silt.
-We rehabilitate all species of wildlife and provide educational programs to schools, clubs, groups, and businesses.
+We rehabilitate all species of wildlife (except bats and skunks) and provide educational programs to schools, clubs, groups, and businesses.

 We primarily serve Garfield, Mesa, Pitkin, Eagle, and Rio Blanco counties, but also take in wildlife from all over the state for care and rehabilitation.
 We are one of only a handful of rehabilitation centers in Western Colorado.

 PSSWF works closely with, but is NOT funded by Colorado Parks and Wildlife, US Fish and Wildlife Service, or local government or animal control departments.
 The Foundation accepts all species of wildlife brought in by public agencies as well as by private citizens.